Muthu-Senthilvel/Muthu-Senthilvel/README.md

 ### Hi there :wave:

-I am a full-stack developer passionate about web, mobile and cloud technologies.
+I am a full-stack developer passionate about web and mobile technologies.

 - 🔭 Currently working on HTML/CSS, JavaScript, Node.js and MongoDB
 - 🌱 Learning React.js, Express.js